 Beware of multiple devices connected to your network

-The higher number of devices simultaneously connected to your network could give you some headaches by slowing down your connection.
-Therefore, we must keep in mind these other statements of Mitchell published on tomsguide.com:
+The higher the number of devices simultaneously connected to your network, the slower your connection will perform.
+Thus, we should keep in mind these other statements made by Mitchell which were published on tomsguide.com:

 “Internet connections serve households or businesses that have multiple users that each have multiple devices (sometimes more than 10 per person, ultimately),